wheelerjoshua/spotify_classification_project/README.md

 Compile acquire and prepare modules and include a split function

 ### Exploratory Data Analysis

+#### Compare audio features
+Use visualizations to compare audio features to each other and identify drivers of popularity

-#### Scale data
+#### Cluster
 Scale data for clustering purposes.

-#### Compare audio features
-Use visualizations to compare audio features to each other and identify drivers of genre

-#### Examine potential for clusters
-Explore relationships of audio features to each other and how they may be clustered
+Explore relationships of audio features to each other and how they may be clustered.

-#### Encode clusters
-If clusters are found useful, encode them for modeling
+If clusters are found useful, encode them for modeling.

 #### Statistical tests
-Perform statistical Tests to find relationship between genre and features/clusters.
+Perform statistical tests to find relationship between genre and features/clusters.

-### Model
+### Regression Models
 - Evaluate a baseline
 - Create models
 - Evaluate on train and validate
-- Top performer evaluated on Test
+- Top performer evaluated on test

 ## Steps to Reproduce